Power Transfer between Two Antenna Arrays in the Near Field

-Numerical experiments were performed for different values $N_p$ and the focal-length-to-diameter (f/D) ratio.
-Focal length ``f'' is the AMAF-RIS distance and ``D'' is the RIS array size.
-All distances are normalized to half-wavelength.
-We understand the AMAF-RIS power transfer for the center feed in sub-section \ref{subsec:cf} in detail and then for end feed in sub-section \ref{subsec:ef}.
+Numerical experiments were performed for different values of $N_p$ and the focal-length-to-diameter ($F/D$) ratio.
+Focal length ``$F$'' is the AMAF-RIS distance and ``$D$'' is the RIS array size, as in Fig. \ref{fig:sysmo}.
+All lengths/distances are normalized to half wavelength.
+We understand the AMAF-RIS power transfer for the center feed first, in view of its promising beamshaping capability using different eigenmodes as illustrated in \cite{ICC2023}\footnote{Recall from \cite[Section IV]{ICC2023} that the AMAF size $N_a=4$ provides very low side-lobe level ($<$ -50 dB) far-field patterns as in \cite[Fig. 3]{ICC2023} and also allows four eigenmodes of $\Tm$, enabling multiple functionalities, e.g., monopulse-like angular tracking, flat-top beams, etc. Therefore, we keep $N_a=4$.}, in subsection \ref{subsec:cf}, and then take up the end feed in subsection \ref{subsec:ef}.